 - Get financial counseling from a finance professional

 Compulsive Buying Disorder Caregiver Tips

 Compulsive buying disorder is invariably hard on relationships, especially when the problematic buying behavior directly impacts the financial situation of the sufferer’s loved ones.
-Keep these tips in mind to help prevent CBD from having a significant negative impact on your and your loved one’s lives:
+So keep these tips in mind to help prevent CBD from having a significant negative impact on you and your loved one’s lives:

 - Learn how to support your loved one’s coping skills.
-Compulsive shopping helps your loved one soothe negative feelings.
+For example, compulsive shopping helps your loved one soothe negative feelings.
 Help them find other ways to make themselves feel better and support their efforts to redirect their behavior.

 - Call in the professionals.
 It’s important to know when you need help.
 Seek the advice of a mental health professional or support group before the disorder has significant negative consequences.

 Many people with compulsive buying disorder also suffer from other brain and mental health-related issues, a condition called co-morbidity.
 Here are a few of the disorders commonly associated with CBD:

 - About one in five people with CBD also struggle with alcoholism or a substance use disorder.

 - About 61% of people with CBD also suffer from depression.

 - Nearly half of people with CBD have some type of anxiety disorder, with specific phobias being the most common.

 - Approximately 15% of people with CBD have an eating disorder such as anorexia or bulimia.